Welcome to today's edition of the Rush 24-7 podcast.

 I can't allow that to happen.

-I won't allow that to happen, and that is why I'm running for a second term as president of the United States.
+And that is why I'm running for a second term as President of the United States.

-Right, all right.
+All right, all right.

-So I want everybody to go ahead and promote the lie that my government put out today that uh unemployment fell 7.8%.
+So I want everybody to go ahead and promote the lie that my government put out today that unemployment fell 7.8%.

 Don't talk it down.

-Recovery's too important.
+Recovery is too important.

 What crisis?

-We made too much progress to return to the policies that led to the crisis in the first place.
+We made too much progress to return to the policies that led to the crisis in the first place?

 He's been president for four years.

-He's in the crisis.
+He's the crisis.

-Uh, folks, I'm blown the face.
+Folks, I'm blown in the face.

-And I mean, I I don't I don't want to I don't want to dispare you, but someone's gonna have to admit here, or at least, if not asmit, somewhere gonna have to acknowledge.
+And I mean, I don't want to dispirit you, but some are going to have to admit here, or at least, if not admit, some are going to have to acknowledge.

 You're honored how many people believe what their government tells them.